Flashforge Creator 5 vs Snapmaker U1: Budget Tool Changer Showdown 2026

 What Is a Tool Changer and Why Should You Care

 Quick primer: a tool changer has multiple independent toolheads that the printer swaps automatically during a print.
 Unlike AMS-style systems where one hotend switches between filaments (wasting tons of plastic on purge towers), a tool changer just parks one head and picks up another.
 The result?
-Near-zero waste and the ability to print different materials (PLA + PETG + TPU + PVA) in a single model.
+Far less waste and the ability to print different materials (PLA + PETG + TPU + PVA) in a single model.

 Real-world example from a 3DToday review: the same multicolor shark model used 22g of filament on the U1 vs 204g on an AMS printer.
 That's nearly 10x less waste.
 That's the whole pitch for tool changers in one number.